kingdomledger/AI_Growth_Systems_Design_Patterns/patterns/crm-routing-and-lifecycle-automation/README.md

 ## Processing Logic

 Validate the minimum required fields, normalize contact details, deduplicate by stable keys, assign lifecycle status, and record the routing reason.
-The workflow should be idempotent so repeated submissions do not create unnecessary duplicate records.
+The workflow should handle repeated submissions safely, ensuring the same submission does not create unnecessary duplicate records.

 ## Human-in-the-Loop Controls